Creating a Remote Server Configuration

 - For SFTP server, choose the way to authenticate to the server.
 Do one of the following:

-- To use standard authentication, choose Password, specify the password, and select the Save password check box to have PyCharm remember it.
+- To access the host through a password, choose Password from the Auth type drop-down list, specify the password, and select the Save password checkbox to have PyCharm remember it.

 - For FTPS server, specify your user name and password and choose the security mechanism to apply.